devwraithe/mogimis-adv/README.md

 ## What is this?

-A personal vault that helps you accumulate DRT tokens until you reach your target amount, then converts them all to SOL in one transaction - saving you from paying multiple conversion fees.
+Mogimis is a personal vault that helps you accumulate DRT tokens until you reach your target amount, then converts them all to SOL in one transaction - saving you from paying multiple conversion fees.

 ## The Problem